Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The intermediate heat exchangers are single pass to realize counter flow operation and to minimize material thermal stresses.

-Thus in the intermediate heat exchangers higher pressure secondary liquid sodium flows inside the vertical heat exchange tubes.
-If there is a NaK leak from the intermediate heat exchanger that NaK will leak into the lower pressure primary sodium pool.
+Thus in the intermediate heat exchangers higher pressure NaK flows inside the vertical heat exchange tubes.
+If there is a NaK leak from the intermediate heat exchanger that NaK will leak into the lower pressure sodium pool.

 INTERMEDIATE HEAT EXCHANGE BUNDLE CLEANING:

-Immediately underneath each intermediate heat exchanger is an intermediate heat exchanger gooseneck.
-One of the functions of this goodeneck is to trap material of a higher density than liquid sodium.
-Periodically when the primary sodium is hot the NaK induction pump is turned off and dirt from this gooseneck is removed by vacuum suction using a small diameter tube that runs from the bottom of this gooseneck to an isolation valve.
+Immediately underneath each intermediate heat exchange bundle is an intermediate heat exchanger gooseneck.
+One of the functions of this goodeneck is to trap material of a higher density than NaK.
+Periodically when the sodium is hot the NaK induction pump is turned off and dirt from this gooseneck is removed by vacuum suction using a small diameter tube that runs from the bottom of this gooseneck to an isolation valve.
 The pressure of the argon above the NaK will drive the contents of the intermediate heat exchanger sump up the drain tube and into a catch basin, which is at ambient pressure.

 DISCONNECTION SAFETY: